Samurai III: Duel at Ganryu Island: Production

 The film Samurai III: Duel at Ganryu Island, made in 1956, came after the end of the Allied occupation of Japan following World War II.
-Following World War II "the Allied occupation initially restricted films promoting feudal values, putting the kibosh on this most Japanese of action genres".
+"The Allied occupation initially restricted films promoting feudal values, putting the kibosh on this most Japanese of action genres".

 This attitude relaxed somewhat in 1949, as the Occupation became more concerned with the threat of international communism and less with jidaigeki and chanbara.
 Inagaki himself had directed Kanketsu Sasaki Kojirô: Ganryû-jima kettô, an earlier black and white film about Sasaki that climaxes with the fatal duel between Miyamoto and Sasaki, in 1951.
 That film also featured Mifune in a brief appearance as Miyamoto that nonetheless won him a share of top billing, but starred Tomoemon Otani, a Kabuki actor who specialized in women's roles on stage, as Sasaki.

 After the Allies left Japan in 1952, "the way was clear for the golden age of the samurai film", allowing Inagaki to specialize in the genre he had been most closely associated with before the war.
 World War II, the Allied occupation of Japan and then the Allies leaving certainly influenced Japanese film.
 Additionally, the film's character Musashi Miyamoto was an actual person who lived from 1584-1645 and was "famed for his two-handed fighting technique and his delicate touch with the Zen ink brush".
-The film also relates to Miyamoto’s actual battle with Sasaki, which "took place on April 13, 1612 on Ganryu Island, located off the coast of the Bizen Province".
+The film also relates to Miyamoto’s actual battle with Sasaki, which took place on April 13, 1612 on Ganryu Island, located off the coast of the Bizen Province.